TERREMEMBER/znbase/docs/content/latest/api/ysql/datatypes/type_array/literals/row.md

 - The backslash has also been escaped with another single backslash and this has been then surrounded with double quotes.
 This is because it _does_ have syntactic significance, as the escape character, within the parentheses of a _"row"_ type literal.
 - `NULL` is represented in a _"row"_ type literal by the _absence_ of any characters between two successive delimiters: between the left parenthesis and the first comma, between two successive commas, or between the last comma and the right parenthesis.

 There's another rule that the present example does not show.
 Though not every comma-separated value was surrounded by double quotes, it's _never harmful_ to do this.
-You can confirm this with your own test, Yugabyte recommends that, for consistency, you always surround every `text` value within the parentheses of a _"row"_ type literal with double quotes.
+You can confirm this with your own test, ZNbase recommends that, for consistency, you always surround every `text` value within the parentheses of a _"row"_ type literal with double quotes.

 To use the text of the literal that was produced to create a value, you must enquote it and typecast it.
 Do this, as you did for the `int` example above, with the `\set` metacommand.
 But you must use dollar quotes because the literal itself has an interior single quote.
 ```plpgsql